adrian-clarck/adrian-clarck/README.md

 # | Hey there!
 I'm Adrian Clarck |

-🎓 16 y.o. student at SENAI & High School — learning, tinkering, evolving.
+🎓 17 y.o. student at SENAI & High School — learning, tinkering, evolving.

 🛠️ Exploring the technical world with a bit of curiosity and a lot of energy drink.

-💡 I like building things, breaking them (by accident), and learning how to fix it all again.

-🌱 Early in the game, but growing fast.
+🌱 Early in the game.

 ---